Volley (association football): Half volley

-The term half volley is also commonly used, which is when the ball is kicked immediately after it hits the ground.
+The term half volley is also commonly used, which is whenever the ball is kicked right after it has bounced.
 A half volley may be better for situations when a volley can't be done because the ball is too high and the player wants to get a more accurate shot.
 An example of a half volley is Didier Drogba's goal with Chelsea against Liverpool in 2006.
 He controlled the ball with his chest from a long pass, then turned and took a shot with his left foot from the penalty arc that went to the bottom left corner.